garabedian/AutoCry_Python_WEB_Final_Project/README.md

 ```

 ## About the author
-* It is my last course from SoftUni - Bulgaria Software Engineering Educational Program "Python Web Developer",
+My name is Takvor Garabedian and this is my final project for  SoftUni.bg Software Engineering Educational Program "Python Web Developer".
-which I started on 06.April.2019 as an "Open" course.
-It was a very exciting experience and walked me through totally new for me IT fields:
+My education started on April 6, 2019.
+This project defence is planned for December 13, 2020.
+All time spent with SoftUni was a very exciting experience and walked me through totally new for me IT fields:
   * Python and Django courses:
     * "Basics"
     * 2x "Fundamentals"
     * "Advanced" and "OOP"
     *  2x "Web Frameworks"
   * Additional modules and courses:
     * "Ethical Hacking Basics" course
     * "C++" module, consisting of "Basics", "Fundamentals" and "Advanced" courses
     * "Javascript" module, consisting of "Basics", "Advanced" and "Applications" courses.